2025 Mainland Football Leagues: Canterbury Men's Premiership League

-The 2025 Canterbury Men's Premiership League is the 4th season of premiership football, since the restructure of the leagues.
+The 2025 Canterbury Men's Premiership League was the 4th season of premiership football, since the restructure of the leagues.
 The League started on 28 March and finished on 6 September, with the competition being a double round robin.
 Each team can field a maximum of five foreign players as well as one additional foreign player who has Oceania Football Confederation nationality.
 Temporary Dismissals will be in use for when a player commits a cautionable offence that is relevant to dissent and the length of the dismissal is 10 minutes starting from when play restarts.

 At the end of season, the highest ranked first team will be nominated to play in a Mainland Football Federation Playoff, two-leg home and away series, against the highest ranked nominated first team from Nelson Bays Men's Premiership.
 This is to get the team that will compete against the highest ranked nominated first team from Southern Premiership League in the Southern League Playoff, two-leg home and away series.
 The winner of Southern League Playoff Series will be promoted to Southern League, assuming they will have the correct club licensing before the season starts.